beicause/call-graph/README.md

 3. Or Run `CallGraph.showIncomingCallGraph` command using `Ctrl+Shift+P` or context menu to show incoming calls

 ## How it works
-It dependents `vscode.provideOutgoingCalls` and `vscode.provideIncomingCalls` built-in commands.
+It depends `vscode.provideOutgoingCalls` and `vscode.provideIncomingCalls` built-in commands.

 ### For more information
 * [GitHub](https://github.com/beicause/call-graph)